-Parliamentary Undersecretary of State at the DCMS Nigel Huddleston announced the news during a debate in the House of Commons last week, saying that the white paper on both the conclusions of the Gambling Act review and the DCMS’s vision forth sector “remains a priority”.
+Parliamentary undersecretary of state at the DCMS Nigel Huddleston announced the news during a debate in the House of Commons last week, saying that the white paper on both the conclusions of the Gambling Act review and the DCMS’s vision for the sector “remains a priority”.

 Huddleston said during the debate on 7 July that the white paper would be published in the coming weeks, suggesting it could be available before the end of the month.
 Huddleston in March said the white paper was being “finalised”.

 “It remains a priority for the department, and we will publish a white paper setting out conclusions and a vision for the sector in the coming weeks,” Huddleston said in response to questions from Labour MP Gerald Jones and Scottish National Party MP Owen Thompson.

 “I know that both members have taken an active involvement in this issue and, like all the House, are looking forward to seeing the outcomes of our Gambling Act 2005 review.”